GDPR – Your Questions Answered

 Getting your head around GDPR?
 We answer your GDPR frequently asked questions (FAQ).

-Below we have listed some of the most frequently asked questions put to our CEO, John Paterson.
+Below we have listed some of the most frequently asked questions put to our former CEO, John Paterson.

 Before you read any further we need to stress that we are not lawyers and are not qualified to give legal advice.
 Here we share some of our views and understanding on GDPR.